From BR Bullpen

 "He's smooth fast.
 He throws with such ease that he doesn't seem to be bearing down very hard, and his speed takes you all the more off stride." - Ralph Kiner

 Robin Roberts played 19 years in the big leagues, primarily with the Philadelphia Phillies, winning 286 games.
 One of baseball's great pitchers of the 1950s, he was a workhorse who eight times had over 20 complete games in a season and averaged over 300 innings pitched during a nine year period.
-His son Dan Roberts coached the Army baseball team and in the Phillies minor league system.
+He won 20 or more games in six seasons, and at least ten games in 16 ML seasons. .

 During Roberts' 14 seasons with the Phillies (1948-61), the team finished over .500 only four times, limiting his wins.
 In 1951 he had 21 victories for a team which went 73-81, while in 1954 he led the league in victories while pitching for a team which went 75-79.

 The son of a Welsh immigrant coal miner, Roberts was born in Springfield, Illinois and attended Lanphier High School, where he was a three sport star.
 After graduation, he earned a basketball scholarship to Michigan State University but instead served in the Army during World War II.
 After the war, he did attend Michigan State, where in addition to basketball, he also played baseball.
 He became a star on the diamond, throwing a pair of no-hitters during his collegiate career, including one against the school's rival, the University of Michigan.
 He graduated with a degree in physical education in 1947.